Modifying Your Custody Agreement

 The Harris Law Firm can help craft child custody agreements that are wholly devoted to the well-being of the child and the family unit.
 Our legal team includes award-winning Guardian Ad Litems, who are experienced at understanding the needs of children and the requirements of Colorado courts.

 Because our focus is on the welfare of children in a modification hearing, our goals often align with the courts, allowing us to provide effective, powerful solutions for families.
 We ask the right questions in order to ensure children are the prime focus of any child custody agreement.
-If you have any question about child custody modification, contact our firm so we can answer your question at no cost to you.
+If you have any questions about child custody modification, contact our firm so we can answer your question at no cost to you.

 If you need to protect your children by changing your custody agreement, our attorneys can aggressively defend their rights.
 Call The Harris Law Firm at (303) 622-5502 today.